 As there is a very small timeframe between end of winter session and the graduation ceremonies in May, take note of the following when submitting recommendation for post-academic session awards

-• We cannot assign graduating award to student with pending grades
+We cannot assign graduating award to student with pending grades

-Departments responsible for each medal will be contacted before deadline.
+Departments responsible for medal adjudication will be contacted before deadline.
 Students will not receive their medals during the convocation ceremony due to time needed to engrave the medals.
 Enrolment Services will contact winners to arrange for delivery.

 Student do not have to be returning to studies the following year to receive a post-academic session prize.
 They must have been enrolled in 24 credits in the current session to receive a graduating prize, unless student needs less than 24 credits to graduate.